Where can you safely play online poker

 Q: What are the odds of being dealt a pair as your hole cards?

-Sixteen to one pre-flop and it’s perhaps worth noting that an unpaired hand will only flop a pair one time out of three.
+A: Sixteen to one pre-flop and it’s perhaps worth noting that an unpaired hand will only flop a pair one time out of three.
 Good stats to keep in the forefront of your mind at the outset of all games.

-Q: Are there casino games such as roulette and blackjack available on dailystarpoker.com?
+Q: Are there casino games such as roulette and blackjack available ondailystarpoker.com?

-Over eighty to be exact.
+A: Over eighty to be exact.
 Just hit the CASINO button when arriving on the poker site.
 Take note of our thoughts on the thrill of the spin on this page under the heading: Smart Roulette.

 SMART ROULETTE SYSTEMS